jtizon001/ideahub/README.md

 - Donut chart of overall document emotion sentiment.
 This shows the percentage breakdown of emotions associated with all the scraped tweets.
 - Bar chart of overall document emotions.
 Unlike the donut chart, this shows the actual score that the sentiment analysis returned for each emotion instead of a percentage contribution.

+If there are questions about updating the User Interface or adding html to the front end, users can visit: http://www.material-ui.com/#/

 ## Admin Level
 ### Installing Project Locally
 First Installation (Clone from GitHub)